engineyard/ey-cloud-recipes/cookbooks/mongodb/README.md

 TODO
 --------

-Get backups running.

-Sharding?

-Use MongoS on each app instance instead of dropping mongo.yml?
+Things (currently) lacking from this recipe:

+  * Ability to set up scheduled backups of your MongoDB database
+  * Ability to set up a sharded installation
+  * Auto-generation of mongoid.yml files (coming soon)
+  * Arbiter support

 Known Bugs
 --------

-This recipe is likely broken on 32-bit.
-You should not be running mongodb this way normally so we will not be addressing this.
+Previous versions of this recipe used the legacy-static binary.
+This is no longer needed.
+Please fetch latest changes as this recipe is being frequently maintained.

 Warranty
 --------

-This cookbook is provided as is, there is no offer of support for this recipe by Engine Yard in any capacity.
-If you find bugs, please open an issue and submit a pull request.
+If you find bugs, please open a Zendesk ticket or submit a pull request.

 Credits
 --------

 Thanks to [Edward Muller][4] and [Dan Peterson][5] for the original awesome recipe to begin with.
-I just updated it so it worked with 1.8 and will continue to attempt to add more to it and accept patches/pulls.

 [1]: https://cloud.engineyard.com/apps
 [2]: https://cloud.engineyard.com